miiwo/UOFTDiscordBot/README.md

 * provide the shuttle time for today's date
 * provide a list of important links for UOFT

+Please input the following commands into Discord while the bot is running.

 ```
 !ut exam <course_code>
 !ut <course_code> [campus]